Skip to content Skip to main content

 Walking Holiday Ireland tours typically include:

-• ✓ Accommodation (3-4 star guesthouses/small hotels)
+• ✓ Accommodation (3-4 star guesthouses/small hotels), with breakfast

-• ✓ Luggage transfer service (1 bag, max 15kg)
+• ✓ Luggage transfer service (1 bag, up to 15 kg)

-• ✓ Emergency support during tour
+• ✓ Emergency support throughout the tour

 • ✓ Pre-tour documentation and planning